SB-27182/loba-NN/README.md

 **Stochastic mapping NNs however, are very well equipped for hyper dimensional clustering <sup>[*Jiang.*](https://arxiv.org/abs/1611.05148)</sup>.**

-**In short:** one should use a VAE to account for discrete structures in the data.
+**In short:** one should use a VAE to account for discrete structures in the continuous data.
 Deeper insights can then be acquired by deploying an invertible-flow network, like loba-NN, on these partitioned continuous manifolds.